-What You Need to Know About Municipal Fire Fighting and Prevention Supervisor
+What Do Municipal Fire Fighting and Prevention Supervisor Do?

 - Coordinate the distribution of fire prevention promotional materials.

-These are the skills Municipal Fire Fighting and Prevention Supervisors say are the most useful in their careers:
+When polled, Municipal Fire Fighting and Prevention Supervisors say the following skills are most frequently used in their jobs:

 Coordination: Adjusting actions in relation to others’ actions.